deljy/study-certification-aws-saa-c03/.amazonq/rules/coding-standards.md

-### General rules about responses
+### General Rules for Responses
-- keep your response short.
+- Keep responses short.
-- don't make the output too verbose
+- Avoid verbose output.
+- Use 4-space indentation for code.